-Share an app in PowerApps
+Share a canvas app in PowerApps

 Sign in to PowerApps, and then select Apps near the left edge.